 - Two-year warranty

 Bushnell The Truth

 First of all, The Truth has an incredible range of 850 yards.
-This should be more than enough for any bowhunter and will even serve you well if you also take advantage of rifle season.
+This should be more than enough for any bowhunter and will even serve you well if you also take advantage of the rifle hunting season.
 Even if you don’t need the long range, any bowhunter can benefit from the speed and precision.

 Equipped with “ClearShot” technology, this rangefinder gives you immediate feedback on whether or not your shot will be a success.
 We can’t emphasize this feature enough.
 It saves you broadheads and keeps you from making any unethical shots.

 Unfortunately, this isn’t the rangefinder for the night hunter.
 The display has no illumination and along with the black text, it’s not great for use in the dark.

 The 4x magnification provides a wide field of vision.
 Weighing in at just over five ounces, this rangefinder is lightweight.
 Both of these things are good for bow hunting.
 The 20mm objective lens and anti-slip grip make it even better for long stints in a stand.

 - 4x magnification